halt-dos/wiki-base/docs/products/platform/stacks/integrations/api_tokens.md

 ### How to Use:

 1. Go to **Stack** > **Integration** > **API Tokens**
-2. Click on the button  Generate API token    |
+2. Click on the button  Generate API token.
 3. Configure your settings
 4. Click **Save Changes**